tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

   provided that the enhanced path validation algorithm is used, see
   {{enhanced}}.

-It is not possible for RRC to counter a man-in-the-middle attackers that is indistinguishable from a genuine network device.
+It is not possible for RRC to counter a man-in-the-middle attacker that is indistinguishable from a genuine network device.
 Such an attacker could, for example, drop records.
 Man-in-the-middle attackers cannot craft DTLS records that would successfully pass verification due to the